James Harvey Robinson Prize

 - The work should be a "teaching aid," which encompasses textbooks, source and reference materials, audiovisuals, computer-assisted instruction, and public history or museum materials.
 Monographs and revisions will not be considered.

 - The work should have the potential to influence history education.
 This influence could be in the form of a model that would have wide adaptability, and/or the influence could affect teachers and students through widely taught courses.

-- The work must demonstrate recent and good historical scholarship and must be well written and attractively presented.
+- The work must demonstrate recent and good historical scholarship an must be well written and attractively presented.

 - Nominators must complete the online Data Collection Form for each entry submitted.

-Please Note: Entries must be postmarked or transmitted by May 15, 2014, to be considered for the 2014 competition.
+Please Note: Entries must be postmarked or transmitted by May 15, 2016, to be eligible for the 2016 competition.
 Entries will not be returned.
-Recipients will be announced at the January 2–5, 2015, AHA annual meeting in New York City.
+Recipients will be announced at the January 2017 AHA annual meeting in Denver.

 The deadline for this year’s submissions has passed.

 Contact information for the next prize year will be posted by March 31.